Using SDL with OpenGL

 Here is our init() function.

 First we initialize SDL as we always do.
-Then we create our OpenGL window.
+Then we create our OpenGL window with an OpenGL context.
 When we want to use OpenGL we pass the SDL_OPENGL flag to SDL_SetVideoMode() instead of SDL_SWSURFACE.
 Now the window will use OpenGL's hardware accelerated rendering instead of SDL's software rendering.
-This also means we can't use SDL to blit to the screen.
+This also means we can't use SDL rendering calls (like SDL_Flip()) to draw to the screen.

-Then we call our init_GL() function (which I will show you in a second) to initialize OpenGL and lastly we set the window caption.
+Then we call our initGL() function (which we'll go over in a second) to initialize OpenGL and lastly we set the window caption.

 First we initialize SDL as we always do.
-Then we create our OpenGL window.
+Then we create our OpenGL window with an OpenGL context.
 When we want to use OpenGL we pass the SDL_OPENGL flag to SDL_SetVideoMode() instead of SDL_SWSURFACE.
 Now the window will use OpenGL's hardware accelerated rendering instead of SDL's software rendering.
-This also means we can't use SDL to blit to the screen.
+This also means we can't use SDL rendering calls (like SDL_Flip()) to draw to the screen.

-Then we call our init_GL() function (which I will show you in a second) to initialize OpenGL and lastly we set the window caption.
+Then we call our initGL() function (which we'll go over in a second) to initialize OpenGL and lastly we set the window caption.

 {